-14. Wood Log Planters
+10. DIY Wood Log Planters by Family Handyman

 It can be heart-breaking when an otherwise healthy tree is felled by the winds, or by any other natural or manmade disaster.
 However, with these planters, you can turn disaster into an attractive opportunity to regrow.

 This is definitely going to need cushions to avoid giving yourself a bad back, but the wood log design would look great in any garden or outdoor area.
 You can give it the amount of curve and the size that best suits your needs and your lounging position.

 This impactful floor lamp design is surprisingly simple to make.
 It takes a few slices of a tree, ideally from the same log to ensure reasonably uniform size, but it will work well as an indoor or outdoor floor light, once finished.

 13. DIY Wood Slice Wall Art by makeit-loveit

 Wood not only has natural beauty, but even the etched lines from the power saw can add to that beauty and give wood slices some additional texture.
 Create a piece of naturally beautiful and striking wall art using wood slices from your garden.

 14. Rustic DIY Wood Log Plant Stand by The Gardening Cook

 A rustic wood log plant stand is not just a charming addition to your garden but can also be a perfect way to showcase your creativity and love for nature.
 This project involves splitting a log and drilling multiple holes of different sizes to accommodate different sizes of pots.